atwing/atwing.github.io/_posts/2017-08-05-light-switch-assistant.md

 Run the script with `python relay_on.py` to test your setup.
 Change the number in `GPIO.setup()` and `GPIO.output()` of both scripts if you selected a different pin to control the relay channel.
 If your device still wont turn on, try changing the boolean value in `GPIO.output()` to `True`.
 This will depend on which relay sockets you chose.

 Note: In Python you can choose between GPIO numbering (GPIO.BCM) and physical numbering (GPIO.BOARD).
-The first way uses the labels as the computer sees them while the latter counts the pins across as you see them.
+The first option uses the labels as the computer sees them while the latter counts the pins across as you see them.
 If you use this script on different Raspberry Pi models, you might want to the physical numbering system, which didn't change over the different models.
 {: .notice--info}

 Create a second file named e.g. **relay_off.py** which contains: